aws/aws-iot-device-sdk-embedded-C/README.md

 ## Features

 The C-SDK simplifies access to AWS IoT Services.
-The SDK has been tested to work with AWS IoT Core and an open source MQTT broker to ensure high quality interoperability of a device with the AWS IoT platform.
+The SDK has been tested to work with AWS IoT Core and an open source MQTT broker to ensure high quality interoperability.
 The AWS IoT Device Shadow library is flexible to work any MQTT client and JSON parser library implementations.
 The MQTT client and JSON parser libraries in the C-SDK are offered as one choice without being tightly coupled with the rest of the SDK.
 The C-SDK contains the following libraries: